starfive-tech/freelight-u-sdk/README.md

 # Freelight U SDK #
 This builds a complete RISC-V cross-compile toolchain for the StarFiveTech JH7100 SoC.
-It also builds U-boot and a flattened image tree (FIT) image with a OpenSBI binary, linux kernel, device tree, ramdisk and rootdisk for the BeagleV development board.
+It also builds U-boot and a flattened image tree (FIT) image with a OpenSBI binary, linux kernel, device tree, ramdisk and rootdisk for the Starlight development board.

 ## Prerequisites ##